 Report on 25 years of Marsh Monitoring in the Great Lakes Region

 Fall Migration: The Best Thing Since Spring Migration

 Have you noticed some differences in the bird life around your neighborhood or local natural areas recently?
 Join Natasha Barlow to learn how to identify and protect some songbirds traveling from their Boreal breeding grounds to their overwintering grounds.

-The ABA’s Nate Swick is joined by a panel including Jody Allair, Jennie Duberstein, and Sean Milnes to talk “This Month in Birding” for August 2020.
+The ABA’s Nate Swick is joined by a panel including Danielle Belleny, Ryan Mandelbaum, and Purbita Saha for this month in Birding – October 2020.